tkwant/docker-traefik-nextcloud-nginx/README.md

 **ENV**

-Adjust the the .env files in nextcloud, traefik and  nginx For TRAEFIK_DASHBOARD_AUTH you can generate the authentification with the following commands:
+Adjust the the .env files in nextcloud, traefik and  nginx

+in line 26 in traefik/volume enter your auth string (replace USER:AUTH).
+You can generate the authentification string with this commands:
 ```
 apt-get install apache2-utils
 echo $(htpasswd -nb user password) | sed -e s/\\$/\\$\\$/g
 ```
+change the emailadress in traefik/volume/traefik.yaml file (line 20)

 **Next Steps**
 1. ```docker network create proxy```
 2. ```bash startall.sh```